Nokia to bet on camera upgrade in smartphone push

 While analysts say it is crucial for Nokia to boost marketing and promotions through its carrier partners, the company is likely to keep a wary eye on its marketing expenses.

-Nokia said last week that its net cash position at the end of the second quarter was between 3.7 billion euros (3.1 billion pounds) and 4.2 billion euros, indicating that cash burn may have been as high as 800 million euros in the quarter.
+Nokia said last week that its net cash position at the end of the second quarter was between 3.7 billion euros and 4.2 billion euros ($4.7 billion to $5.4 billion), indicating that cash burn may have been as high as 800 million euros in the quarter.

 Ratings agency Standard & Poor's downgraded Nokia by one notch on Friday to B+ from BB-, forecasting that net cash could fall as low as 1.3 billion euros at the end of the year.